Today’s Heardle answer - if you’re struggling & don’t want to lose a streak

-Today’s (April 8) Heardle answer has been revealed and the mystery song is courtesy of a Swedish rock band active between the years 1973–1979.
+Today’s (April 9) Heardle answer has been revealed and the mystery song is courtesy of one of the most famous pop stars alive.
+The mystery artist is only 21, but is a global star and has shot to fame in recent years.

-Today’s mystery song was first released by B.J Thomas in 1968 - but today’s Heardle answer is a remix of this song.
-The cover version included the ooga chaka introduction from earlier covers.
-This version of the song also tweaked the lyrics to avoid a drug reference.
+She first gained public attention in 2015 with her debut single "Ocean Eyes".
+She has also collaborated with the likes of Justin Bieber and more.
+She is the singer on the most recent James Bond film.

 If you’ve never played, Heardle is a music game you can play via a website app where you listen to the introduction of a song, with the goal of the game to guess the artist and title in as few turns as possible.